MicrosoftDocs/architecture-center/docs/guide/sap/sap-s4hana-content.md

 For infrastructure security, data is encrypted in transit and at rest.
 The "Security considerations" section of [SAP NetWeaver on Azure Virtual Machines–Planning and Implementation Guide](/azure/virtual-machines/workloads/sap/planning-guide) contains information on network security that applies to S/4HANA.
 That guide also specifies the network ports that you must open on the firewalls to allow application communication.

-To encrypt Linux VM disks, you have various choices, as described in [Disk Encryption Overview](/azure/virtual-machines/disk-encryption-overview).
+To encrypt Linux VM disks, you have various choices, as described in [Disk encryption overview](/azure/virtual-machines/disk-encryption-overview).
 For SAP HANA data-at-rest encryption, we recommend that you use the SAP HANA native encryption technology.
-For support of Azure disk encryption on specific Linux distributions, versions, and images, see [Azure Disk Encryption for Linux VMs](/azure/virtual-machines/linux/disk-encryption-overview).
+For support of Azure disk encryption on specific Linux distributions, versions, and images, see [Azure disk encryption for Linux VMs](/azure/virtual-machines/linux/disk-encryption-overview).

 For SAP HANA data-at-rest encryption, we recommend that you use the SAP HANA native encryption technology.